 - a.
-Place the shipment on the scale. - Select "Express Mail Hold For Pickup." - c.
+Place the shipment on the scale. - b.
+Select "Priority Mail Express Hold For Pickup." - c.
 Select the applicable Post Office, pickup time, and ZIP Code. - d.
 Use either the keyboard or the scanner and enter the item number. - e.
 Complete the payment transaction. - f.
-Dispatch the Express Mail Hold For Pickup shipment according to local policy.
+Dispatch the Priority Mail Express Hold For Pickup shipment according to local policy.

-674.113 Manual Sites User Steps
+672.113 Manual Sites User Steps